-Sensitivity of fair value measurements to changes in significant unobservable inputs
+Uncertainty of fair value measurements from the use of significant unobservable inputs

-For level 3 assets with a significant unobservable input of price and prepayment rate, in general, an increase in the significant unobservable input would increase the fair value.
+For level 3 assets with a significant unobservable input of price, correlation or volatility and prepayment rate, in general, an increase in the significant unobservable input would increase the fair value.
 For level 3 assets with a significant unobservable input of default rate, discount rate, loss severity, and credit spread, in general, an increase in the significant unobservable input would decrease the fair value.
-An increase in the related significant unobservable input for level 3 liabilities would have the inverse impact on fair value.
+For level 3 liabilities, in general, an increase in the related significant unobservable inputs would have the inverse impact on fair value.